Numbers & Place Value Class 6 Worksheet — Free PDF Download with Answers

 What is Place Value?

+Looking for a class 6 math worksheet or maths worksheet for class 6 with answers?
+This comprehensive resource covers everything you need.
 Place value is the foundation upon which all of arithmetic is built.
 Every digit in a number has a value that depends on its position.
-The digit 77 in 703703 represents seven hundreds, while the same digit in 7070 represents seven tens.
+The digit in represents seven hundreds, while the same digit in represents seven tens.
 Understanding this positional system is what allows us to read, write, compare, and operate on numbers of any size.

 In Class 6, students encounter the Indian number system (ones, thousands, lakhs, crores) and the International number system (ones, thousands, millions, billions).
 Both systems use the same base-ten logic, but they group digits differently when writing commas and naming periods.
 Mastering both representations is essential because CBSE board exams test both systems, ICSE papers favour the International system, and the IB MYP framework uses International notation exclusively.